Skip to main content

 The Information Flow Model emphasizes the secure transfer of information within a system.
 It analyzes how information flows between different entities to prevent unauthorized access or data leakage.

-• Monitors paths of information flow between processes and users.
+• Monitors data flow between processes and users

 Bell-LaPadula Model